 - At most one connection can exist per endpoint at a time. - At most one connection can exist per server group at a time. - NBWSS does not automatically close an existing connection when a higher priority connection comes online.
 For example, assume that server group sg1 has two endpoints (ep1 and ep2) with priorities 1 and 2, respectively.
-If NBWSS is currently connected to ep2 (priority 2) and ep1 (priority 1) comes online, NBWSS does not automatically connect to ep1.
-The cloud application must close the connection to ep2 before NBWSS attempts to connect to ep1. - A connection process runs on a timer that responds to endpoint connection changes (such as for connecting to new endpoints or disconnecting from removed endpoints).
+If NBWSS is currently connected to ep2 (priority 2) and ep1 (priority 1) comes online,

+NBWSS does not automatically connect to ep1.
+The cloud application must close the connection to ep2 before NBWSS attempts to connect to ep1.

+A connection process runs on a timer that responds to endpoint connection changes (such as for connecting to new endpoints or disconnecting from removed endpoints).
 The default period for this task is 60 seconds.
 As a result, it may be up to 1 minute before endpoint changes take effect.

 You can use the connectionInfo.period property to configure this task.
-See "Configuring the properties of the NetBackup WebSocket Service (NBWSS)" on page 41.
+See "Configuring the properties of the NetBackup WebSocket Service (NBWSS)" on page 42.

 - When the NetBackup Web Management Console service is restarted, the NetBackup web server takes a few minutes to start.
 As a result, it takes a few minutes for currently configured endpoints to appear in the NetBackup Administration Console.
 The endpoints appear under Media and Device Management > Credentials > WebSocket Servers. - An established connection does not have a time limit; the connection can exist indefinitely.
 In some cases the connection may have to be re-established, such as when the token that NetBackup sends to the cloud application has expired.
 In that case, the NetBackup credentials for the endpoint must be re-added with a new, valid token.
-The connection is re-established the next time the connection process runs (determined by the connectionInfo.period property).
+The connection is re-established the next time the connection process runs (determined by the connectionInfo.period property). - The maximum incoming packet size that is allowed on the NetBackup WebSocket channel is 2 MB.
+If the NetBackup WebSocket server receives a packet that is larger than 2MB, the connection is dropped.
+In the next refresh of connections (by default, 60 seconds later), NBWSS attempts to reconnect with the remote endpoint.